comp426-2022-fall/a99-group01/README.md

 5. Do `CONTROL+C` to stop hosting it

 ## $\color[RGB]{185, 66, 245} Team$ $\color[RGB]{185, 66, 245} Management$
 We have included more details about our team management in [this markdown file](docs/roles.md).
+Our team dynamics was great.
+Everyone was motivated to contribute, complete this project, and go above and beyond.

 ## Inspiration